Raw Data

 Download Sample Data

-You can download a CSV file containing the count of collected records for each hour-long interval, grouped by data source for each participant.
+You can download a file containing the count of collected records for each hour-long interval, grouped by data source for each participant.
 This provides a quick overview of the data collection volume across different data sources in your study.

-The downloaded CSV file includes the following columns:
+The CSV file includes the following columns:

-• user_id: The participant’s unique identifier.
+user_id The participant’s unique identifier.

-• device_id: The unique identifier of the device that collected the data.
+device_id The unique identifier of the device that collected the data.

 Data Source ID Reference